Bahalina: Cultural significance

 The traditional production of bahalina is widespread in the Visayas and Mindanao.
 It is sometimes characterized as a "poor man's drink", not because of its quality, but because it is relatively cheap in comparison to commercial alcoholic beverages.

-Bahalina aged from three to five years are usually preferred as they have a smoother taste.
+Bahalina aged from three to five years is usually preferred as it has a smoother taste.
 Bahalina does not taste like tubâ or bahal.
 Rather than the slightly sour-sweet taste of the latter two drinks, bahalina is slightly bitter and tangy.
-Bahalina is commonly drunk mixed with carbonated softdrinks which gives a sweeter dimension to the flavor, reminiscent of red wine.
+Bahalina is commonly drunk mixed with carbonated soft drinks which gives a sweeter dimension to the flavor, reminiscent of red wine.

-Bahalina, along with tubâ, bahal, and other traditional Filipino alcoholic drinks are celebrated annually in the Eastern Visayas in a wine-tasting event dubbed as the "Oktubafest".
+Bahalina along with tubâ, bahal, and other traditional Filipino alcoholic drinks are celebrated annually in the Eastern Visayas in a wine tasting event dubbed as the "Oktubafest".